 SOLSTICE AND EQUINOXES

-The four seasons of the Earth’s are determined by the position of the Earth’s orbit concerning the sun.
-It is the summer, and winter is called as solstice and the spring and autumn as the equinox.
+The four seasons of the Earth are determined by the position of the Earth’s orbit concerning the sun.
+It is the summer, and winter is called solstice, and the spring and autumn as the equinox.

 During the solstice, the sun is farthest from the equator.
 This fact usually happens between June 21 and 22, in which the day is longer than the night.
 In contrast, on the winter solstice, between December 21 and 22, the day is the shortest of the year.
 Similarly, the night is the longest.

 At the equinox, the poles are the same distance from the sun, and the days and nights are equal lengths.
 The spring equinox occurs between March 20 and 21, and the autumn equinox between September 22 and 23.

 Spring begins between March 20 and 21 in the northern hemisphere, and between September 22 and 24 in the southern hemisphere.
 In this season, the days start to be longer than the nights.
 It is a transition period between winter and summer.

 In spring, temperatures are warmer than during winter.
 It is characterized in that the plants begin to bloom, and many of the young of various animals come to light.

 The spring climate is slightly humid, which causes the winter snow to melt and many animals to come out of their hibernation.